carloswm85/EmployeeManagement/README.md

     - Customize view discovery [🔗](https://youtu.be/gXiYrUoiinY?list=PL6n9fhu94yhVkdrusLaQsfERmL_Jh4XmU)
 - Dependency Injection [🔗](https://youtu.be/BPGtVpu81ek?list=PL6n9fhu94yhVkdrusLaQsfERmL_Jh4XmU)
   - Benefits: Loose coupling, Easier unit testing
-  - Lifetime determination:
+  - Lifetime service registration [🔗](https://youtu.be/v6Nr7Zman_Y?list=PL6n9fhu94yhVkdrusLaQsfERmL_Jh4XmU) [🔗](https://csharp-video-tutorials.blogspot.com/2019/04/addsingleton-vs-addscoped-vs.html) [🖼️](./images/service-registration.png) - Consider: Service instance within current HTTP request.
-    - `builder.Services.AddSingleton()` - Instance creation once, same instance, all requests, during whole app life.
+    - `builder.Services.AddSingleton()` - Creates a single instance of the service when it is first requested, and reuses that same instance in all the places where that service is needed - _3 4 5 6 7...
+So on and so foth._
-    - `builder.Services.AddTransient()` - New instance every time is requested.
+    - `builder.Services.AddScoped()` - A new instance of a Scoped service is created once per request within the scope.
+For example, in a web application it creates 1 instance per each http request but uses the same instance in the other calls within that same web request. - _3 4 4 4 4 4...
+So on and so foth._
-    - `builder.Services.AddScoped()` - New instance once per request withing the same scope.
+    - `builder.Services.AddTransient()` - A new instance of a Transient service is created each time it is requested. - _3 3 3 3 3...
+So on and so foth._
 - Passing data from controller to view:
   - Looslie typed views:
     - `ViewData` [🔗](https://youtu.be/tz4q6q0_JwQ?list=PL6n9fhu94yhVkdrusLaQsfERmL_Jh4XmU) - Dictionary of weakly typed objects as `ViewData["PageTitle"]`